spro/most-bus/README.md

 # most-bus
-A pushable, pluggable stream for [Most.js](https://github.com/cujojs/most)
+A pushable, pluggable stream for [Most.js](https://github.com/cujojs/most).
+Deprecated - you should use [most-subject](https://github.com/TylorS/most-subject) instead.

 # Usage